corsairmarks/combined_silfae_revisited/mod/README.md

     * Remove global flag
     * Add compatibility trigger `has_horrorworm_portraits_revisited_active`
 * 7.0.1 Do not randomize the second horrorworm portrait set - causes issue due to not having corresponding namelist(s)
+* 8.0.0 Update for Stellaris version 3.8 "Gemini"
+    * Update prescripted empire to use the new prescripted ruler class and trait system
+    * Update shared triggers

 ## Source Code